dnxware/dnxware-org/docs/querying/basics.md

 ## Operators

-Prometheus supports many binary and aggregation operators.
+dnxware supports many binary and aggregation operators.
 These are described in detail in the [expression language operators](operators.md) page.

 ## Functions

-Prometheus supports several functions to operate on data.
+dnxware supports several functions to operate on data.
 These are described in detail in the [expression language functions](functions.md) page.

 ## Gotchas